A little history of Douarnenez harbour... and its sardines

 The harbour was protected by a small rocky island, Tristan's island, a military harbour in the Middle-Ages and... a crooks’ lair, during war of religion, with the terrible La Fontenelle!
-Yes, Douarnenez depending of that island, so they called the city Douar Enez, "Island’s land" in Breton...
+Douarnenez used to depend of that island, so they called the city Douar Enez, "Island’s land" in Breton...

 In Rosmeur harbour, trawlers replaced the small schooners.
 Rosmeur is the fishing port with its quays surrounding by coloured houses.
 Port-Rhu is the trading harbour, with quays raised in the 19th century.